 Posted By: Kerry M.

 Millions of Americans suffer from heartburn every year, but many don’t know what heartburn is or what causes a heartburn attack.
 While heartburn itself is a common condition, there are several more serious conditions that can cause heartburn, so frequent flare ups should be reported to your doctor to rule out other health issues.
-One of the most common conditions that mimic heart burn is heart attack.
-Heart attack signs and heart attack symptoms can seem the same as heartburn but it is important to know that there are differences.

 What is Heartburn?